SRI-CSL/OCCAM-Benchmarks/README.md

 To run OCCAM on a set of benchmarks and show metrics, type:

+	runbench.py --sets="portfolio.set"

+If you want to run more than one benchmark set then add more .set files in the option `--sets` separated by comma:

+	runbench.py --sets="portfolio.set,spec2006.set"

+If you want to pass extra options to `slash` then type:

-	runbench.py
+	runbench.py --sets="portfolio.set" --slash-opts="--disable-inlining"

+If you want to pass multiple options by separating them by comma:

-	runbench.py --rop
+	runbench.py --sets="portfolio.set" --slash-opts="--disable-inlining,--enable-config-prime"

+If you want to add a timeout or memory limit then type:

-	runbench.py --cpu=60 --mem=4096
+	runbench.py --sets="portfolio.set" --cpu=60 --mem=4096

-By default, `runbench.py` runs OCCAM on the benchmarks and displays the number of functions, number of instructions, etc. before and after the specialization takes place.
+By default, `runbench.py` runs OCCAM on the set of benchmarks selected by option `--sets` and displays the number of functions, number of instructions, etc. before and after the specialization takes place.
+The option `--sets` is mandatory and expects a list of .set files separated by comma.

-The option `--rop` shows also the number of ROP, JOP, and SYS gadgets, before and after specialization.

 The options `--cpu` and `--mem` set limits on CPU (in seconds) and memory (in MB) for running OCCAM.
 The compilation of the programs is